Oxsomi/core3/docs/graphics_api.md

 ### Functions

 - `markDirty(U64 offset, U64 length)` marks part or entire resource dirty.
 This means that next commit the implementation will decide on how to copy to the resource in an efficient way.
 For example if the resource isn't in flight and ReBAR is turned on or shared memory is in use then it can directly copy to CPU accessible memory.
 Otherwise it might have to use a copy queue or something similar.
 The region is merged with any other pending region 256 bytes on either side to avoid lots of fragmented copies.
-Please make sure to only call this when necessary as this might cause extra allocations or copies to a RingBuffer; a good strategy might be to make the buffer 2 or 3x as big as necessary and index based on frameId % 3 and make the buffer CPUAllocated to allow direct writes always and then copy from this buffer only when needed.
+Please make sure to only call this when necessary as this might cause extra allocations or copies to a RingBuffer; a good strategy (if the buffer changes each frame) might be to make the buffer 3x as big as necessary and index based on frameId % 3 and make the buffer CPUAllocated to allow direct writes always and then copy from this buffer only when needed.
 The framework will try to optimize these copies as much as possible (to avoid having to do that manually), but more work might be needed from the developers using it instead.

 ### Used functions and obtained

 - Obtained through createBuffer and createBufferData from GraphicsDeviceRef.
-- Used in DeviceBufferRef's markDirty, as vertex/index/indirect buffer for commands such as draw/drawIndirect/drawIndirectCount/dispatchIndirectCount, shaders if the resource is readable/writable (through transitions), copy and clear buffer operations.
+- Used in DeviceBufferRef's markDirty, as vertex/index/indirect buffer for commands such as draw/drawIndirect/drawIndirectCountExt, shaders if the resource is readable/writable (through transitions), copy and clear buffer operations.

 ## Commands

 ### Summary

 Command lists store the commands referenced in the next section.
 These are virtual commands; they approximately map to the underlying API.
-If the underlying API doesn't support a commands, it might have to simulate the behavior with a custom shader (such as creating a mip chain of an image).
+If the underlying API doesn't support commands, it might have to simulate the behavior with a custom shader (such as creating a mip chain of an image).
 It is also possible that a command might need certain extensions, without them the command will give an error to prevent it from being inserted into the command list (some unimportant ones such as debugging are safely ignored if not supported instead).
 These commands are then processed at runtime when they need to.
 If the command list remains the same, it's the same swapchain (if applicable) and the resources aren't recreated then it can safely be re-used.

 Invalid API usage will be attempted to be found out when inserting the command, but this is not always possible.
-Because the state is only accessible when presenting to the device, since multiple command lists can safely be combined without invalidating state in between.

 ### begin/end